luckyquarter/MS-eCommerce-FastAPI/README.md

 **Note** : Incase the above command runs into an issue, the volume mount can instead be downloaded from `https://drive.google.com/drive/folders/1NLMc0dkwW-gDAlfAC5HrVxUcuyU-woCF?usp=sharing` and placed in the
 `common/db` and execute the above command as it is.

+### Demo data (insights extracted)

+The data has been limited to two electronics products nad one fashion product populated with their invenotry changes and sales data over a period of 2 years to enable some comparison and insights, as a proof of concept that the same can be done across more than two categories if need be.

+In the comparison over the years, the year 2022 had more sales collectively with more revenue in flow as compared to 2023.
+In `category` the best seller compared among the two had been electronics by out numbering `fashion`.

+Similar extractions can be made from running the apis and comparing the data, with specific group by.
+The API offers support group by for `category` and `product` and `time` (year,month,day) as well as with dual group bys like category-day, category-mont, category-year, product_id-day, product_id-month, product_id-year.

 ## Documentation 📚

 The backend system consists of two major backend services: